Young Man with a Horn (film)

 Young Man with a Horn is a 1950 American musical drama film starring Kirk Douglas, Lauren Bacall, Doris Day, Hoagy Carmichael, and Juano Hernandez.
-Directed by Michael Curtiz, it was based on the 1938 novel of the same name by Dorothy Baker inspired by the life of jazz cornetist Bix Beiderbecke.
-The film was produced by Jerry Wald, and its screenplay written by Carl Foreman and Edmund H. North.
+It was based on the 1938 novel of the same name by Dorothy Baker, inspired by the life of jazz cornetist Bix Beiderbecke.
+The film was directed by Michael Curtiz, produced by Jerry Wald, and its screenplay written by Carl Foreman and Edmund H. North.

 Plot

 Rick Martin is a young Midwestern orphan cared for by an indifferent elder sister, living in his own isolated world.
 He is first drawn to an inner-city mission for alcoholics and its piano-accompanied hymns.
 Seeking a more portable instrument, his eye catches a trumpet in the window of a pawn shop.
 He works as a pin setter in a bowling alley to save up enough money to buy it.

-Tutored by Black jazzman Art Hazzard (Juano Hernandez) Rick grows into an outstanding, intuitive jazz musician (played by Kirk Douglas).
-He lands a job playing for a large dance band, getting to know piano player Willy "Smoke" Willoughby (Hoagy Carmichael) and beautiful featured singer Jo Jordan (Doris Day).
-In spite of being ordered to stick to the song arrangements, Rick prefers to improvise, and one night during a band break he leads an impromptu jam session, which gets him fired.
+Tutored by Black jazzman Art Hazzard (Juano Hernandez), Rick (Kirk Douglas) grows into an outstanding, intuitive jazz musician.
+He lands a job playing for a large dance band, getting to know piano player Willy "Smoke" Willoughby (Hoagy Carmichael) and beautiful vocalist Jo Jordan (Doris Day).
+In spite of being ordered to stick to the song arrangements, Rick prefers to improvise.
+One night during a band break, he leads an impromptu jam session which gets him fired.

-Rick and Smoke leave together, but go separate ways.
-Some time later Jo and Rick discover one-another in New York City.
-She falls for him again, and finds him a job in New York with a dance orchestra.
-One night her friend Amy North (Lauren Bacall) accompanies her to hear Rick play.
-A wealthy dilettante studying to be a psychiatrist, Amy is a complicated young woman still disturbed by her own mother's suicide, which she blames on her father.
-Though she claims to be incapable of feeling love, and warns Rick away, he persists in questing for her, so completely he begins to neglect his old friends.
-Always concerned with his welfare, Jo eventually tries to open his eyes to Amy and the harm she will do him; overhearing, Amy stuns her by telling her that she and Rick have already married.
+Rick and Smoke leave together, but go their separate ways.
+Some time later, Jo and Rick discover one another in New York City.
+Jo falls for Rick again, and finds him a job in New York with a dance orchestra.
+One night, her friend Amy North (Lauren Bacall) accompanies her to hear Rick play.
+A wealthy dilettante studying to be a psychiatrist, Amy is a complicated young woman still disturbed by her mother's suicide, which she blames on her father.
+Though Amy claims to be incapable of feeling love and warns Rick away, he persists in questing for her and begins to neglect his old friends.
+Jo, always concerned with Rick's welfare, tries to open his eyes to Amy and the harm she will do, only to be stunned when Rick tells her he and Amy are married.

 Amy does not enjoy Rick's music and is not interested in his career, focusing on her own psychiatry studies.
-Rarely together because of their opposite schedules, they begin to quarrel and Amy sometimes does not even come home at night.
-Badly rattled by all this, Rick begins drinking.
+Rarely together because of their opposite schedules, they begin to quarrel; occasionally, Amy fails to return home at night.
+Badly rattled, Rick begins drinking.
 Art finds him in a bar and tries gently to offer advice and help.
-Overwrought with his own problems, Rick takes his frustrations out on his visibly failing, soon to be unemployed, friend.
+Overwrought with his problems, Rick takes his frustrations out on his visibly failing, soon to be unemployed, friend.
 In a fog after Rick's treatment, Art wanders out of the bar and straight into the path of a car.
-By the time Rick learns of it and can rush to the hospital Art is dead.
+By the time Rick finds out and rushes to the hospital, Art is dead.